Plan International Canada

 Founded in 1968, Plan International Canada (PIC) is the Canadian affiliate and fundraising arm of Plan International.
 PIC supports and contributes to the international charity’s activities.
 PIC’s mission is to achieve lasting improvements in the quality of children, families, and communities in developing countries.
 PIC states that it helps people of all faiths and cultures and works to advance children’s rights and equality for girls.

 Because I am A Girl is one of Plan International’s major initiatives.
 It addresses gender inequality and promotes girls’ rights, aiming to improve girls’ access to clean water, food, healthcare, education, and protection from violence and exploitation.
 No information was found on how much of Plan Internationals spending is on I am a Girl programs.
-These are blended within Plan International's programs.
+Donations are blended with Plan International's ongoing programs.

 Results and Impact: In F2017, Plan International and Global Affairs Canada launched a project to help vulnerable school-aged children from Syria and Egypt.
 Within the project, 620 teachers completed training and 80% showed improvements in knowledge on delivering gender- and conflict-sensitive curricula.
 The same year, by changing perceptions of girls in Delhi’s slums and providing young women with job skills training, 5,500 young people have found jobs, of which 3,400 are women.